Marcello Andrei

 Marcello Andrei (born 1922) is an Italian film director and screenwriter.

-Born in Rome, Andrei started his career in the early 1950s as assistant director, then he made his directorial debut in 1956 with Borung, a documentary film set in Indonesia.
+Born in Rome, Andrei started his career in the early 1950s as assistant director.
+He then made his directorial debut in 1956 with Borung, a documentary film set in Indonesia.
 He is one of the founders of the Festival dei Popoli which has been held in Florence since 1959.